- Abuse can happen to anyone. Elder abuse affects both men and women, all cultures, races, and socio-economic groups.

 - Elder abuse is largely unreported.
 The National Center on Elder Abuse suggests that only 1 in 14 cases of abuse is actually reported to the authorities.3

-- A 2010 study reported that approximately 11% of the elderly population in the United States had experienced abuse or neglect in the year prior.
+- A 2010 study reported that approximately 11% of the older population in the United States had experienced abuse or neglect in the year prior.
 However, this study did not include those elders who suffer from dementia or those living long-term care facilities.
 This is especially notable because it is believed that those elders who suffer from dementia are at an increased risk of being abused.4

 - Major financial exploitation is self-reported at a higher rate than self-reported rates of emotional, physical, and sexual abuse or neglect.5 According to a 2011 study, older Americans lose a minimum of $2.9 billion annually due to elder financial abuse and exploitation.6